Main fundraiser photo

 Our hearts broke in two!

-Due to the dementia aspect of the disease, Caitlin's long-term memory will be one of the last things to go, so anything and everything we do now will stay with her the longest.
+We were told that due to the dementia aspect of the disease, Caitlin's long-term memory will be one of the last things to go, so anything and everything we do now will stay with her the longest.
 This sent us into a memory-making frenzie trying desperately to tick off all of our little girl's life's wish list.

 Caitlin is a huge Harry Potter fan so we have already taken her to Harry Potter studios which was a MASSIVE hit.